Baking With Kids

 Back to Top

-4) Practice Spatial Perception and Planning Skills
+4) Practice Planning and Spatial Reasoning Skills

-Challenge your child to get as many cookies as possible from single roll-out of the dough - this will challenge your child to place the cookie cutters in a way that minimizes waste.
+• Challenge your child to get as many cookies as possible from single roll-out of the dough - this will challenge your child to place the cookie cutters in a way that minimizes waste.

 Back to Top

-5) Practicing Math While Baking With Kids!
+5) Practice Math While Baking With Kids!

 Letting your kids bake with you will help them learn about measuring and about number concepts in real life.